miseeger/NBean/README.md

 },
 ```

-The `Test` is declared by defining a lambda which returns a boolean, getting the Bean passed in which is to be tested.
-One or multiple BeanRules can be added to the Validator for a certain kind of Bean.
+The `Test` is declared by defining a lambda which returns a boolean, getting the Bean passed which is to be tested.
+One or multiple BeanRules can be added to the `Validator` for a certain kind of Bean.
 The rules can be added on creation or after creation (using the `AddRule()` or `AddRules()` method).

 ### Setting up the Validator